sgaddam-git/Spring-Docker-Mysql/README.md

 # spring-docker-mysql-microservice

 This Repo has
-1. Creating containers for mysql
+1. Creating docker containers for mysql
 2. Running the liquibase scripts to create the schema and tables
 3. Running the spring boot application with the local profile